DannyDouglass/LeanUx/README.md

 seeds in the cloud.
 Of course when I say "plant" and "seed", I mean it's going to create a collection for you and stuff some documents in it.
 Don't worry if the collection doesn't exist and you're running the script for the first time.
-`Mongo` will politely take care this for you as it will automatically create any collection that does not already exist.
+`Mongo` will politely take care this for you, as it will automatically create any collection that does not already exist.

 You can run `dataload.sh` as many times as you like.
 It performs both setup and teardown per invocation.

 Happy farming...:+1: